 Who are the MIPS-eligible clinicians?

-Clinicians can now use an interactive tool to determine if they should participate in the Merit-based Incentive Payment System (MIPS) for 2017.
+Clinicians can now use an interactive tool to determine if they should participate in the Merit-based Incentive Payment System (MIPS).
 To determine your status, enter your national provider identifier (NPI) into the entry field on the tool.

 CMS has proposed that a MIPS-eligible clinician be defined as the following licensed providers and any group that includes such professionals:

 - Doctors of Osteopathy (DO)

 - Physician Assistants (PA)